alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

 # Functional Requirements

 1. Game Menu
-    1. The main menu shall display options to both start a new game and to quit.
+    1. The main menu shall display options to start a new game, to load a saved game and to quit.
     2. The game program shall exit when the user selects the quit option.
-    3. The game shall allow the user to select one player class of … when the user selects the “New game” option.
+    3. The game shall allow the user to select one player class from {ranger, warrior, mage} when the user selects the “New game” option.
     4. A new game run shall start when the user selects a player class.
+    5. The game shall allow the user to go back to the main menu from the player class selection menu.

 2. Level Generation
    1. The level generator shall add at least 5 + n enemies per level, where n is the depth.